USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_outputs.md

 ### CTM_PT3D_DIAG: CCTM PT3D diagnostics file
 [Return to Table 6-1](#pt3d_t)

 This optional 3-D CCTM file records the 3-D point source emissions for each layer as a linear average over the output timestep.
+This file is only produced if the PT3DDIAG environment variable is set to Y.

 <a id=dust></a>
 ### CTM_DUST_EMIS_1